caprice-j/ggbash/README.md

 Goals
 -----

 The goal of ggbash is to make plotting in ggplot2 as fast as possible.
-It can be categorized into two different sub goals:
+It can be categorized into two different subgoals:

 1.  **Better EDA experience.** Provide blazingly fast way to do Exploratory Data Analysis.